 The relocation of production abroad

-After production relocation abroad “boomed”, so to speak, at the beginning of the millennium, the trend has reversed several times since then.
-The crises in the financial sector and the corresponding crumbling of sales led to a reversal in thinking in the years around 2009.
+After production relocation abroad “boomed” at the beginning of the millennium, the trend has reversed several times since then.
+The crises in the financial sector and the corresponding crumbling of sales led to a new thinking in the years around 2009.
 After that, the topics of back-reshoring or near-reshoring dominated the scene for a time.
-However, the shift back to a German location or at least to a location in the nearer (Eastern) European countries was not only a reflection of purely economic reasons.
+However, the shift back to a German location or at least to a location in the nearer (Eastern) European country was not only a reflection of purely economic reasons.

 Often enough, companies had to draw the consequences of inadequate risk management – as well as pay a considerable lesson for unsolvable problems on site.
-Pure process thinking is simply not enough to overcome the many everyday challenges of intercultural understanding and the sometimes major differences in work ethics and management culture.
+Pure process thinking is simply not enough to overcome the many challenges of intercultural understanding and the great differences in work ethics and management culture.

-The global trend toward relocating production continues unabated
+The global trend toward relocating production is still alive

 In the last 10 years, however, the direction of the number of production relocations has again been pointing steeply upward.
 In the metal and electrical industries in particular, the relocation of production to a site abroad has increased by around 80% since then, at least among large companies with several thousand employees.
 It is expected that the share of production abroad will soon be up to 40%.
 The pandemic, like political developments, however, is revealing new limits.

 The temporary closure of major ports in China, the growing in-house demand for semiconductors, the Brexit – these are massive changes in processes in a very short time.
-Altogether they are causing global supply chains to stall for many companies and in some places causing production in Germany to collapse.
-The delays and, above all, the cost increases are also affecting suppliers in other Asian countries, who can no longer meet their obligations without restrictions.
+They are causing global supply chains to stall for many companies and in some places causing production in Germany to collapse.
+The delays and the cost increases are also affecting suppliers in other Asian countries, who can no longer meet their obligations without restrictions.

 The complexity of production relocations is much greater and more extensive than the easily calculated figures of many management consultants would suggest.
 The analysis of the respective starting position of the companies, the detailed consideration of all possible risks, the economic and cultural situation in the target country and literally thousands of other factors want to be thoroughly looked at.